Artis Gilmore: College career

 Reflected Coach Holbrook, “Bringing in a player like Artis who was 7-foot-2 and could do so many things drew a lot of attention.
 But Artis showed that he was deserving of that attention.
 I would say Artis and George Adams were two of the hardest-working players I ever coached.
 They were relentless.
 Anything you asked them to do or pushed them to do, they did it — or tried to do it anyway.”

 In 1969–1970, Gilmore transferred to Jacksonville University.
 He led the Jacksonville Dolphins team to a 27–2 record under coach Joe Williams.
 In the 1970 NCAA tournament Gilmore led the team to the NCAA Championship game, where they lost 80–69 to coach John Wooden and the UCLA Bruins; Gilmore scored 19 points with 16 rebounds.
 They defeated Western Kentucky 109–96 (30/19), the University of Iowa 104–103 (30/17) and the University of Kentucky 106–100 (24/20) to reach the Final Four.
 The Dolphins defeated St. Bonaventure 91–83 (29/21) in the Semi-Final.
-For the season, Gilmore averaged 26.5 and 22.2 rebounds per game.
+For the season, Gilmore averaged 26.5 points and 22.2 rebounds per game.

-At Jacksonville college, Gilmore became one of five college basketball players ever to average at least 20 points and 20 rebounds over his career at 24.3 and 22.7.
+At Jacksonville University, Gilmore became one of five college basketball players ever to average at least 20 points and 20 rebounds over his career at 24.3 and 22.7.
 Gilmore led the NCAA in rebounding both years at Jacksonville, and his career average of 22.7 rebounds per game is still the highest in NCAA Division I history.